alco/benchfella/README.md

 ### `before_each_bench` and `after_each_bench`

-`before_each_bench/1` runs before each individual test case is executed.
-It takes the context returned from `setup/0` and should return `{:ok,
+`before_each_bench/1` runs before each individual test is executed.
+It takes the context returned from `setup_all/0` and should return `{:ok,
 <bench_context>}` where `<bench_context>` is any term.
 Returning any other value
-will raise an error and cause the current test case to be skipped (FIXME).
+will raise an error and cause the current test to be skipped.

-`<bench_context>` returned from `before_each_bench/1` will be available as the `bench_context` variable in each test case.
+`<bench_context>` returned from `before_each_bench/1` will be available as the `bench_context` variable in each test.

-`after_each_bench/1` runs after each individual test case has been executed.
+`after_each_bench/1` runs after each individual test has been executed.
 It takes the context returned from `before_each_bench/1` as its argument.

 ```elixir